MicrosoftDocs/query-docs/query-languages/m/m-spec-types.md

 type [ X = number, Y = number ]
 ```

-The ascribed type of a value is obtained using the standard library function `Value.Type`, as shown in the following examples:
+The ascribed type of a value is obtained using the standard library function [Value.Type](value-type.md), as shown in the following examples:

 ```
 Value.Type( 2 )                 // type number